fluiddyn/fluidfft/bench/pythran_pep_func-not-avail-at-compile-time/README.md

 would be very very useful.
 I guess it can be useful for others.

-In real code (not stackoverflow questions), it is very common in Python to use compiled extensions and libraries with ctypes or ffi.
+In real code (not stackoverflow questions), it is very common in Python to use compiled extensions and/or libraries with ctypes or ffi.
 When you use such things in numerical computing, it is very convenient and natural to use these functions in the core of the computational functions.
 And when you use Pythran, you want to pythranize your functions without reorganizing too much our code.